jpskenn/qmk_firmware/keyboards/jones/v1/keymaps/via/readme.md

 ## LED lighting

-4 LEDs.
-(2 for Left side and 2 for Right side.)
+4 LEDs (2 for Left side and 2 for Right side.) for layer indicator.
-For layer indicator.

 ## Rotary encoder